lukebrc/KeyInfrastructure/.ai/db-plan.md

 # Database Schema for KeyInfrastructure Project

-## 1. Lista tabel z ich kolumnami, typami danych i ograniczeniami
+## 1. List of tables with their columns, data types, and constraints

 ### users
 - **id**: UUID PRIMARY KEY (generowane automatycznie)